JorisVermeeschLab/DAGIP/README.md

 Given two groups of matched (preferentially paired) samples sequenced under different protocols, the tool explicitly learns the bias using a neural network.
 The approach builds on Optimal Transport theory, and exploits sample-to-sample similarities to define how to perform bias correction.

-Documentations are available at [jorisvermeeschlab.github.io/DAGIP/](https://jorisvermeeschlab.github.io/DAGIP/)
+Documentations are available at [jorisvermeeschlab.github.io/DAGIP/](https://jorisvermeeschlab.github.io/DAGIP/).
+The source code has also been archived on Zenodo: [https://zenodo.org/records/14503340](https://zenodo.org/records/14503340).

 ---